What is a Recovery Startup Business for Employee Retention Credit?

 7. How does code section 3134(c)(5)(A) define the Recovery Startup Business?

 Code section 3134(c)(5)(A) defines the Recovery Startup Business as a business that commences operations after February 15, 2020, during the pandemic.
-The determination of the business start date follows the same rules as outlined in section 162 for determining the start of a trade or business.
+Determining the business start date follows the same rules as outlined in section 162 for determining the start of a trade or business.